404FoundingFather/wolfram-sim-ehammond/memory-bank/07-kanban.md

 ## Notes
 -   Tasks are derived from `06-developmentPlan.md`.
--   [Owner TBD] and [Est. TBD] to be filled as sprint planning occurs for Sprint 4 onwards.
+-   [Owner TBD] and [Est. TBD] to be filled as sprint planning occurs for Sprint 5 onwards.
--   Sprint 3 successfully completed all simulation engine core features (F1.5-F1.7)
+-   Sprint 4 successfully completed all gRPC service implementation features (F2.1-F2.3)
--   Total test count increased from 46 to 72 tests with Sprint 3 completion
+-   Total test count remains at 72 tests with 100% pass rate
+-   gRPC service fully operational and integrated with simulation engine
+-   Ready for Sprint 5: Web Frontend Development
--   Next focus: Sprint 4 (gRPC Service Implementation)
+-   Next focus: Sprint 5 (Web Frontend Development)